SBalslev/MemberregistrationApp/CONTRIBUTING.md

 Thanks for your interest in contributing.
 This repo aims for a small, friendly, and pragmatic vibe.

 ## Ground rules (the vibe)
+- Docs are never optional: update SPEC.md, README.md, and CHANGELOG.md with any behavior or UI change.
 - Keep PRs small and focused; prefer iterative improvements over big-bang changes.
 - Favor clarity over cleverness.
 Prefer explicit names and simple flows.
 - User-facing text is Danish; keep it short, clear, and consistent.